ds4se/chapters/williams/TheisenWilliams.md

    Crash Stacks," in Proceedings of the 2014 International Symposium on Software Testing and Analysis, 2014.
+3. S. Han, Y. Dang, S. Ge, D. Zhang, and T. Xie "Performance debugging in the large via mining millions of stack traces."
+In Proceedings of the 34th International Conference on Software Engineering, pp. 145-155.
+2012.
-3. C. Theisen, K. Herzig, P. Morrison, B. Murphy, and L. Williams, “Approximating Attack Surfaces with Stack Traces”, in Companion Proceedings of 37th International Conference on Software Engineering, 2015.
+4. C. Theisen, K. Herzig, P. Morrison, B. Murphy, and L. Williams, “Approximating Attack Surfaces with Stack Traces”, in Companion Proceedings of 37th International Conference on Software Engineering, 2015.
-4. C. Theisen, R. Krishna, and L. Williams, “Strengthening the Evidence that Attack Surfaces can be Approximated with Stack Traces”, NCSU Technical Report
+5. C. Theisen, R. Krishna, and L. Williams, “Strengthening the Evidence that Attack Surfaces can be Approximated with Stack Traces”, NCSU Technical Report